awesome-pro/neon-website/content/docs/guides/neosync-generate.md

      ![Neosync job status](/docs/guides/neosync_job_status.png)

-5. Verify that the data was created in Neon by navigating to the Neon Console and selecting the **Tables** from the sidebar.
+5. Verify that the data was created in Unique by navigating to the Unique Console and selecting the **Tables** from the sidebar.
 Your data should be visible in the `public.users` table.

    ![Verify data in Neon](/docs/guides/neosync_verify_data.png)

 ## Conclusion

-In this guide, we stepped through how to seed your Neon database using Neosync.
+In this guide, we stepped through how to seed your Unique database using Neosync.
 This was a minimal example, but you can follow the same steps to generate tens of thousands or more rows of data.
 The ability to easily generate synthetic data is particularly helpful if you're working on a new application and don't have data yet or want to augment your existing database with more data for performance testing.

 Neosync is also able to handle referential integrity in case you need to generate data for tables linked by referential integrity constraints.